Whitney (album): Commercial performance

-With the highly anticipated release of her second album Whitney, Houston became the first female artist to debut at number one in the history of the Billboard 200 chart (formerly the "Top Pop Albums" chart).
-It made her the fourth artist to achieve that feat overall, behind Elton John with Captain Fantastic and the Brown Dirt Cowboy and Rock of the Westies, Stevie Wonder with Songs in the Key of Life and Bruce Springsteen & the E Street Band with Live/1975–85.
-On June 27, 1987, the album topped the chart and remained there for eleven consecutive weeks, the longest run among the releases that reached peak position of the year.
-It also debuted at number fourteen on the Top R&B/Hip-Hop Albums chart (formerly the "Top Black Albums" chart) and peaked at the number two, staying on the chart for a total of seventy-five weeks.
+The release of Whitney was highly anticipated.
+A week before its official release on June 2, Billboard reported that the album had surpassed the 1.5 million unit mark in orders.
+On June 27, 1987, it debuted at number one on the Billboard 200 (formerly the Top Pop Albums chart), making Houston the first female artist in chart history to do so.
+Houston became just the fourth recording artist to achieve that feat behind Elton John with Captain Fantastic and the Brown Dirt Cowboy and Rock of the Westies, Stevie Wonder with Songs in the Key of Life and Bruce Springsteen & the E Street Band with Live/1975–85.
+The album earned another chart record by maintaining the number one position for eleven consecutive weeks, the longest run among the releases that reached peak position of the year and marking the longest tenure atop the charts after its debut since Songs in the Key of Life.
+Houston also became the first female artist of the rock era to send her first two albums to number one on the Billboard 200 and the first recording act since The Monkees to accomplish this.
+It also debuted at number fourteen on the Top R&B/Hip-Hop Albums chart (formerly the "Top Black Albums" chart) and peaked at number two where it stayed for eight consecutive weeks behind rapper LL Cool J's Bigger and Deffer, staying on the chart for a total of seventy-five weeks.
 The album was Houston's fastest-selling album in the United States at that time, with four million copies shipped within the first three months of its release.
-In 2020, it was certified Diamond (10× Platinum) in the US, for shipping/ selling over 10 million copies by the Recording Industry Association of America The album re-entered the Billboard 200 the week of February 25, 2012, after Houston's death, at number 122.
-It remained in the chart for 11 more weeks making 86 weeks on the Billboard 200 to date.
+It would spend 31 weeks in the top ten and 77 weeks in its initial chart run.
+The album re-entered the Billboard 200 the week of February 25, 2012, after Houston's death, at number 122.
+It remained in the chart for eleven more weeks bringing the cumulative total to 88 weeks on the Billboard 200 to date.
 The album has sold nearly 289,000 copies more since its reentry in 2012.
 It also sold 806,000 units at the BMG Music Club as of February 2003.
+In October 2020, it was certified Diamond (10× Platinum) in the US, for selling over 10 million copies in the United States by the Recording Industry Association of America, which made Houston the first black recording artist in history to produce three diamond-certified albums.